 method when we defined the Notifier

-component inside our APP project.
+project.
 Open book/4-start/app/components/common/Notifier.tsx

 and find this block: